"Performance" is an important concept in system design, and it’s also a common topic that comes up on system design

 5.1 Learn the concepts

 There is a base level of knowledge required to be able to speak intelligently about system design.
-To help you get this foundational knowledge for your system design interviews, we’re publishing a series of articles (like this one) on the 9 primary concepts that you’ll need to know.
+To help you get this foundational knowledge (or to refresh your memory), we’ve published a full series of articles like this one, which cover the primary concepts that you’ll need to know: